mosip/documentation/docs/specifications/face-sdk-specifications.md

 The following guidelines apply to individuals who are developing the face SDK:

 * It is prohibited to collect any personally identifiable information (PII) or phone details.
-* Inji includes built-in telemetry, and all telemetry data must be transmitted to the designated system.
-Telemetry enhances Inji's observability features by capturing specific events, creating measures, and monitoring various user actions and events.
+* Inji Mobile includes built-in telemetry, and all telemetry data must be transmitted to the designated system.
+Telemetry enhances Inji Mobile's observability features by capturing specific events, creating measures, and monitoring various user actions and events.
 * Recording or transmitting IP addresses, user details, Phone IMEI, phone numbers, or user photos in telemetry or logs is strictly prohibited
 * The use of device fingerprints should be limited to managing the SDK license.